compsci201/compsci201.github.io/dna/index.md

 We are modeling DNA strands using classes implementing the interface IDNAStrand.
 You are given a naive implementation called SimpleStrand, which stores the DNA strand as a String.
 We will implement our more sophisticated version in LinkStrand.
 We can test the correctness of our implementation using LinkStrand using the JUnit tests.
 We will also benchmark these implementations using the class DNABenchmark.

-The first part of our assignment is to benchmark the given code in SimpleStrand.
+The first part of our assignment is to benchmark the given code in SimpleStrand (without changing it).

 Then, we'll test the benchmarking by changing the amount of memory required.